Electrogravitational

 of strong interaction, can

-be responsible for the integrity of the atomic nuclei, as well as for the
+be responsible for integrity of the atomic nuclei, as well as for the integrity

-integrity of the charged neutron star.
-Besides, the proton charge and the
+of the charged neutron star.
+Besides, the proton charge and the magnetar charge

-magnetar charge are limiting values, which means that an increase in these
+are limiting values, which means that an increase in these charges would lead

 In a magnetar, the average